zyqhpz/zyqhpz/README.md

 ## Hi there, I'm Haziq Hapiz 👋

-- 🔭 Currently studying at Universiti Teknikal Malaysia Melaka ([UTeM][utem]) in Bachelor of Computer Science (Software Development)
-- 🌱 Love to learn everything except biology 🤣
+- 🌱 Love to learn everything except biology ☝🏻
 - 👯 Keen to collaborate with others for learning purposes
 - 🥅 2024 Goals: Finish my degree and land a dream first job